OfficeDev/office-js-docs-pr/docs/excel/call-excel-apis-from-custom-function.md

 }
 ```

-## Limitations of calling Office.js through a custom function
+## Limitations of calling Excel JavaScript APIs through a custom function

-Don't call Office.js APIs from a custom function that change the environment of Excel.
+Don't call Excel JavaScript APIs from a custom function that change the environment of Excel.
 This means your custom functions should not do any of the following:

 - Insert, delete, or format cells on the spreadsheet.
 - Change another cell's value.